mocobeta/mocobeta.github.io/slides-html/search-tech-talk-1/search-tech-talk-1.md

 ----

-Lucene/Solr 8.0 and Elasticsearch 7.0 is comming...
+Lucene/Solr 8.0 and Elasticsearch 7.0 coming...

 ## Summary of this talk